kluctl/kluctl/docs/kluctl_project.md

 made unique between these dynamic targets.
 This can be achieved by using templating in the `name` field.
 As an example, `{{ target.targetConfig.ref }}` can be used to set the target name to the branch name of the dynamic target.

-Dynamic target have the following form:
+Dynamic targets have the following form:
 ```yaml
 targets:
 ...